validatedpatterns/coco-pattern/README.md

 ## Future work
-- Support spreading remote attestation and workload to separate clusters
+- Support spreading remote attestation and workload to separate clusters.
-- Finish AI work .
+- Finish AI work.
-- Allow use of bare metal infrastructure with Intel TDX or AMD SEV-SMP
+- Allow use of bare metal infrastructure with Intel TDX or AMD SEV-SMP.